 As noted under "Risk Factors--Regulation," in recent periods there have been various legislative proposals in the U.S. Congress to eliminate the thrift charter and the OTS.
 Although the Company currently is unable to predict whether the existence of the thrift charter and the OTS may be the subject of future legislation and, if so, what the final contents of such legislation will be and their effects, if any, on the Company and the Bank, such legislation could result in, among other things, the Company becoming subject to the same regulatory capital requirements, activities limitations and other requirements which are applicable to bank holding companies under the BHCA.
-Unlike savings and loan holding companies, bank holding companies are subject to regulatory capital requirements"), and unlike unitary savings and loan holding companies such as the Company, which generally are not subject to a curivities limitations, bank holding companies generally are prohibited from engaging in activities or acquiring or controlling, directly or indirectly, the voting securities or assets of any company engaged in any activity other than banking, managing or controlling banks and bank subsidiaries or other activities that the Federal Reserve Board has determined, by regulation or otherwise, to be so closely related to banking or managing or controlling banks as to be a proper incident thereto.
+Unlike savings and loan holding companies, bank holding companies are subject to regulatory capital requirements, which generally are comparable to the regulatory capital requirements which are applicable to the Bank (see "Regulation--The Bank--Regulatory Capital Requirements"), and unlike unitary savings and loan holding companies such as the Company, which generally are not subject to activities limitations, bank holding companies generally are prohibited from engaging in activities or acquiring or controlling, directly or indirectly, the voting securities or assets of any company engaged in any activity other than banking, managing or controlling banks and bank subsidiaries or other activities that the Federal Reserve Board has determined, by regulation or otherwise, to be so closely related to banking or managing or controlling banks as to be a proper incident thereto.